CrumrineCoder/SignaFire/README.md

 * The user won't want to untrash content.
 * There's some sort of daily reward or something for starring a number of posts; assumingly it would be an infinite scroll and the goal would to get users to find 10 new people they liked reading the Twitter post of.
 However, because I don't have infinite data and it's outside the scope of this project, I did not implement that
 * The user may be using this on their phone, so the application is responsive.
+* The user won't be needing to trash or star trashed messages, so the buttons are not shown.

 ### Acknowledgments